Skip over navigation

 FAQs

-Yes, the Village makes available to Algonquin residents the mulch by-product of our day to day tree work activity at no charge.
+Yes, the Village provides free mulch to Algonquin residents.
+The mulch by-product of our day to day General Services activity.

 What are construction hours in the Village?